e-marshall/facts-total/README.md

 Usage: facts-total [OPTIONS]

 Options:
   --name TEXT            Name of the workflow being totaled.  [default:
                          my_workflow_name]
-  --item TEXT         Paths to component-level projection netcdf files to be
+  --item TEXT            Paths to component-level projection netcdf files to
-                      totaled.  [required]
+                         be totaled.  [required]
-  --output-path TEXT  Path to write totaled projections netcdf file.
+  --pyear-start INTEGER  Enter the pyear-start value used for the individual
+                         modules.
+If modules used different pyear-start
+                         values, enter the one you would like used for the totaled output.  [required] --pyear-end INTEGER    Enter the pyear-end value used for the individual modules.
+If modules used different pyear-end values, enter the one you would like used for the totaled output.  [required] --pyear-step INTEGER   Enter the pyear-step value used for the individual modules.
+If modules used different pyear-step values, enter the one you would like used for the totaled output.  [required] --output-path TEXT     Path to write totaled projections netcdf file.
                          [required]
   --help                 Show this message and exit.
 ```

 See the above by running: